vllm-project/llm-compressor/DEVELOPING.md

 ## GitHub Workflow

-1. Fork the `TODO/llmcompressor` repository into your GitHub account: https://github.com/TODO/llmcompressor/fork.
+1. Fork the `llmcompressor` repository into your GitHub account: https://github.com/vllm-project/llm-compressor.

 2. Clone your fork of the GitHub repository, replacing `<username>` with your GitHub username.